 The desire to sustain our planet for future generations goes beyond business interests.
 The resilience of European leaders is encouraging, but it will take a combined effort from both governments and businesses if we are ever to achieve 100% sustainability.
 With SMEs accounting for over 99% of business conducted in the UK’s private sector, we can’t just rely on the actions of large companies to lead the way.

 Whether it’s something as simple as ensuring lights are turned off when offices are not in use, or utilising alternative forms or energy, SMEs have a huge role to play in minimising waste and preserving natural resources.
-And that, after all, is at the heart of the green movement.
+These small actions, after all, are at the heart of the green movement.

 Minimising waste naturally lowers expenditure, but it’s not the only way businesses can profit from environmental policies.
 The state offers environmental tax breaks to any company which invests in green energy, in the hopes of encouraging a general shift towards a more energy efficient society.